Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Enable-AzRecoveryServicesBackupProtection.md

 ```

 ## DESCRIPTION
-The **Enable-AzRecoveryServicesBackupProtection** cmdlet sets Azure Backup protection policy on an item.
+The **Enable-AzRecoveryServicesBackupProtection** cmdlet enables the backup by associating a protection policy with the item.
 Set the vault context by using the Set-AzRecoveryServicesVaultContext cmdlet before you use the current cmdlet.

 ## EXAMPLES